Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Effective global generation and very ampleness

-Plugging in our Theorem \ref{LargeIntersection} and Theorem \ref{Freeness} to the result of Ein-Lazarsfeld-Nakamay allows us to separates $s$-jets of $2K_{\Xb}$ on $X$ if $\sy$ is sufficiently large with respect to $n$ and $s:$ \begin{theorem} Let $s$ be a positive integer.
+Plugging in Theorem \ref{LargeIntersection} and Theorem \ref{Freeness} to the result of Ein-Lazarsfeld-Nakamaye allows us to separates $s$-jets of $2K_{\Xb}$ on $X$ if $\sy$ is sufficiently large with respect to $n$ and $s:$ \begin{theorem} Let $s$ be a positive integer.
 Suppose that